Tuesday, October 30, 2007

 Garrard described it as "the most excruciating pain that I have ever felt."

-"It knocks you on your knees,"
+"It knocks you on your knees," he said.

 Garrard's 6-foot-1, 244-pound frame began shedding weight at the onset of Crohn's, one of several inflammatory bowel diseases that affect 1.4 million Americans, according to the Crohn's and Colitis Foundation of America.